aiidateam/aiida-core/docs/source/intro/run_docker.rst

 Advanced usage
 ==============

 Congratulations!
-You have a working AiiDA environment, you can start using it.
+You have a working AiiDA environment, and can start using it.

-If you use the Docker image for the development or for the production environment, you are likely to need some extra settings to make it work as you expect.
+If you use the Docker image for development or production, you will likely need additional settings to make it work as expected.

 .. dropdown:: Copy files from your computer to the container